Spimy/kita/README.md

 Optional.
 If provided, slash commands will be registered for this guild only.
 If not provided, slash commands will be registered globally.

 **helpCommand:**
 This will enable the default `help` command.
 Useful if you do not want to code your own help command.
 This is a classic message command and **NOT** a slash command.
-This will automatically sort commmands by category.
+This will automatically sort commands by category.
 Slash commands will not be listed in the list of commands.

 ![help-list](https://cdn.spimy.dev/screenshots/Discord_5OjtgxNoY9.png)
 ![help-detailed](https://cdn.spimy.dev/screenshots/Discord_8VOY03TYNC.png)